izhan19717/GNO_Riemman-and-Lorentz/report_for_karniadakis.md

 - NORM designed for **stochastic** PDEs (SPDEs)
 - Our Poisson equation is **deterministic**
 - **Decision:** Focus on SFNO, note NORM as future work

+### Why SFNO Wins (Architectural Analysis)

+The performance gap (6.67e-6 vs 0.0600) is driven by fundamental architectural differences:

+1.  **Exact Equivariance vs. Learned Invariance:**
+    - **SFNO:** Uses spherical harmonic convolutions which are *mathematically guaranteed* to be equivariant to rotations.
+It doesn't need to learn symmetry; it's built in.
+    - **DeepONet:** Relies on coordinate inputs or invariant features (geodesic distances).
+It must *learn* to be robust to rotations, which is harder and less data-efficient.

+2.  **Global Spectral Processing:**
+    - **SFNO:** Operates in the frequency domain (spherical harmonics), capturing global correlations instantly.
+    - **DeepONet:** The trunk network is a pointwise MLP.
+While the branch net sees the whole function, the reconstruction is less efficient at capturing global frequency modes on the sphere.

+3.  **Parameter Efficiency:**
+    - **SFNO:** Convolutional filters share parameters across the entire sphere.
+    - **DeepONet:** Requires dense layers to approximate functions, which is less efficient for spatially correlated data.

 ---